-For a correct comparison, you need to add Loss and Damage cover, registration, maintenance, and all the other bits that keep the car on the road, as these are all included in the weekly subscription fees.
+For a correct comparison, you need to add Loss and Damage cover, rideshare insurance, registration, maintenance, and all the other bits that keep the car on the road, as these are all included in the weekly subscription fees.
 Check out this quick calculation for one of our most popular models, the Kia Sportage.

 If a situation like this finds you unprepared, you can still subscribe to drive a car and use it to earn an income—this way it will pay for itself.
 While providers usually charge a non-refundable initial fee, this is normally a fraction of a deposit and covers important features such as paperwork and maintenance, so you can focus more of your energy where it really counts.

 You can cover your Flexi own car’s weekly subscription fee with just 15 hours of driving

 Yes.
 If you subscribe to drive a car, you don’t apply for a loan, therefore your credit score doesn’t matter.
 You always pay in advance instead of repaying a debt.
 It’s that simple.